BIN / IIN Data

 The Card Brands

 The payment systems that process our bank and card payments today evolved as a part of the modern shift away from physical forms of payment towards digital.
-To facilitate these new payment experiences, the big card brands (Visa, MasterCard, Amex, JCB, Discover, and UnionPay) have had to solve many problems involving technology and business models.
+To facilitate these new payment experiences, the big card brands have had to solve many problems involving technology and business models, and bring multiple partners together, including cardholders, merchants, issuing banks, and acquiring banks.

-There is one party that hasn’t been mentioned yet that is very important—the actual cardholder who receives a card from an issuing bank to use at businesses anywhere in the world.
+A cardholder receives a card from an issuing bank to use when making purchases from merchants anywhere in the world.
 Credit cards are linked to the cardholder's bank account or credit line at the bank.
-Each card has 16-19 digits on the physical (or virtual) card.
-This value has multiple purposes:
+Each card has 16-19 digits on the physical (or virtual) card, which acts as a unique identifier for the cardholder and includes information about the card's issuing bank.
+The first set of digits in that number is called the BIN.

 Bank Identification Numbers (BINs)

-Issuing banks request BINs as part of their agreements with the payment networks and use those numbers when issuing cards to cardholders.
-When a cardholder then makes a purchase, the merchant sends the transaction through the payment network, which uses the BIN to route the transaction to the right issuing bank for processing.
+Issuing banks request BINs as part of their agreements with the card brands and use those numbers when issuing cards to cardholders.
+When a cardholder then makes a purchase, the merchant sends the transaction through the card brand, which uses the BIN to route the transaction to the right issuing bank for processing.
 Ultimately, the BIN is a critical part of the card number which enables transactions to flow globally.

 - Issuing bank name